London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 The Geographic Moat So, what is protecting your investment here?
 Mother Nature.

 The ultimate protector of property values in Kilworth and Komoka is the natural geography.
 The Thames River and the expansive Komoka Provincial Park are hard developmental boundaries.
-They physically prevent the endless urban sprawl of London from overtaking the communities.
+They physically prevent London's endless urban sprawl from overtaking the communities.
 This guarantees a permanent cap on housing supply, protecting your leverage as a homeowner for decades to come.

 Curious what is currently on the market?
 From stunning $1M+ custom builds to gorgeous family estates, the inventory is moving.